mondejar/ecg-classification/README.md

 The data is splited following the **inter-patient** scheme proposed by [Chazal *et al*](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1306572)., i.e the training and eval set not contain any patient in common.

 ## Method
-This code classifies the signal at beat-level following the class labeling of the [AAMI recomendation](###AAMI-recomendation-for-MIT)).
+This code classifies the signal at beat-level following the class labeling of the [AAMI recomendation](###aami-recomendation-for-mit).

 ### 1 Preprocess:
 First, the baseline of the signal is substracted.
 Additionally, some noise removal can be done.